 The Arirang festivities depict a well-known Korean song by the same name.
 The Arirang song tells the tale of a young couple that is forcibly torn apart.
 In this case, the song refers to the division of North and South Korea.

 What do the photos show?

 Most of Chancel’s photographs feature dancers at the festival who move in such a synchronized and uniform fashion that from a distance, it appears as if you are watching the transitions on a TV screen.
 The Arirang festival offered Chancel some of the best visual materials for the photographic series, which he also titled Arirang.

 Philippe Chancel’s second project in North Korea

 Arirang is Chancel’s second North Korean project which he released after his first project DPRK.
 DPRK brought him the international recognition that resulted in publications and exhibitions of his works in several prestigious publications and galleries.

 About Philippe Chancel

-Over the past 20 years, Philippe Chancel has been taking photographs in North Korea that explore the complex, shifting and ever-growing territory where art, photojournalism, and documentary meet.
+Over the past 20 years, Philippe Chancel has been taking photographs in communist North Korea that explore the complex, shifting and ever-growing territory where art, photojournalism, and documentary meet.
 Phillipe is constantly evolving and so are his projects.